Retail Business Consultant: Stock, Margin and Growth Review

 Retail businesses can look healthy while cash is sitting on shelves.
 A review should identify which products create strong margin, which lines turn too slowly, and which categories drive repeat visits or larger baskets.

 Discounting also needs discipline.
 Promotions may create revenue but reduce profit if they train customers to wait, clear stock at the wrong time or hide weak buying decisions.
+If margin is unclear, a pricing strategy review or profit margin review is a sensible early step.

 Review the customer journey